Diabetes During Pregnancy

 - Gestational diabetes (diabetes first diagnosed during pregnancy)

 It is important to control the blood sugar levels during pregnancy.
-Some women's blood sugar is well-controlled with a diabetic diet and exercise.
+Some women's blood sugar is well controlled with a diabetic diet and exercise.
 Others will need medication to lower the blood sugar (oral medications or insulin injections).
+Affiliated physicians will develop a program to help manage a patient’s diabetes, which may include consultation with an endocrinologist (specialists in diabetes management) or nutritional specialists for complete care of each patient.

-Diabetic educators at the Center will instruct you on proper diet choices, an exercise plan, how to perform fingersticks to check your blood glucose, and how to administer insulin.
-The goal of your team at the Center is complete care for you and your pregnancy to help ensure a healthy mom and newborn.
+Diabetic educators affiliated with Memorial Hermann may instruct patients on proper diet choices, an exercise plan, how to perform fingersticks to check blood glucose, and how to administer insulin.
+The goal of the team at The Fetal Center is complete care for each patient and her pregnancy to help ensure a healthy mom and newborn.